Mohammad-Eskandari/Three-hungry/README.md

 # Three-hungry
 my first project in github
-the project will start on april 7 mohammad eskandari 401101149 amirhossein jafari
+the project will start on april 7 mohammad eskandari 401101149 . amir hossein jafari . mohammad sadegh ahmadzadeh .